 Even though this post makes a big push for incorporating in Delaware, you shouldn’t assume Delaware is the default choice for your startup company.
 The fact so many large, public companies choose Delaware should demonstrate that large, public companies tend to benefit the most from incorporating in Delaware.

-So think about it and discuss incorporating in Delaware with your co-founders and professional advisers.
-But note that if you are planning to work with an investment bank or venture capital fund, you will likely have no choice but to become a Delaware entity.
+So think about it and discuss whether you should incorporate in Delaware with your co-founders and professional advisers.
+But note that if you are planning to work with an investment bank or venture capital fund, you will likely have no choice but to become a Delaware entity and thus incorporate in Delaware.
 And for the five reasons above, that may not be such a bad thing.

 Update: If you are looking for information about startup company incorporation, check out my “If I Launched a Startup” article.